 - Approves the May Revise proposal to shift \$437 million in support for student housing projects from General Fund to UC bond funding.
-Provides \$30 million ongoing General Fund to cover debt service payments for these projects. - Approves placeholder trailer bill language approving UC student housing projects. - Approves the May Revise proposal to shift \$4.8 million ongoing General Fund from UC's main appropriation to UC's Agriculture and Natural Resources Division. - Approves the May Revise proposal to provide \$5 million one-time General Fund to the UCLA Ralph J. Bunche Center for African-American Studies and includes intent language to provide \$3 million ongoing General Fund for the center beginning in 2024-25. - Rejects a May Revise proposal to provide \$2 million one-time General Fund for the UC Global Entrepreneurs program. - Provides \$4 million one-time General Fund to support the Cal Bridge Initiative to improve faculty diversity. - Provides a \$800,000 ongoing General Fund increase for student basic needs. - Provides \$1.5 million ongoing General Fund to support increased services for students with disabilities. - Provides a \$1 million ongoing General Fund increase for mental health services for students. - Provides a \$200,000 ongoing General Fund increase for the Rapid Rehousing program. - Approves May Revise adjustments to funding for breast cancer research and tobacco research based on revenue estimates. - Adopts placeholder trailer bill language to extend a program to allow institutional aid for specified students who do not qualify for federal aid. - Includes budget bill language to require campuses to develop data sharing agreements with counties to improve student access to the Cal Fresh program. - Provides \$5 million one-time General Fund to support the Firefighter Cancer Prevention and Research Program.
+Provides \$30 million ongoing General Fund to cover debt service payments for these projects. - Approves placeholder trailer bill language approving the UC Merced-Merced College, UC Riverside-Riverside College, and UC Santa Cruz-Cabrillo College student housing projects. - Approves the May Revise proposal to shift \$4.8 million ongoing General Fund from UC's main appropriation to UC's Agriculture and Natural Resources Division. - Modifies the May Revise proposal to provide \$5 million one-time General Fund to the UCLA Ralph J. Bunche Center for African-American Studies by providing \$3 million ongoing General Fund for the center beginning in 2024-25. - Rejects a May Revise proposal to provide \$2 million one-time General Fund for the UC Global Entrepreneurs program.
+Instead directs the funding to increase support for basic needs centers. - Provides \$4 million one-time General Fund to support the Cal Bridge Initiative to improve faculty diversity. - Provides \$5 million one-time General Fund to increase support for student basic needs. - Provides \$5 million one-time General Fund to support increased services for students with disabilities. - Provides \$2.5 million one-time General Fund to support increased mental health services for students. - Provides \$2.5 million one-time General Fund to increase support for the Rapid Rehousing program. - Approves May Revise adjustments to funding for breast cancer research and tobacco research based on revenue estimates. - Adopts placeholder trailer bill language to extend a program to allow institutional aid for specified students who do not qualify for federal aid. - Adopts placeholder trailer bill language to require campuses to develop data sharing agreements with counties to improve student access to the Cal Fresh program.